carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 has a few components:

 -   a unique id like `$3`
--   a list of interfaces, each of which may have name bindings, or a type
+-   a list of interfaces, each of which may have name bindings, or a type, and
--   an optional `where` clause, and
--   a list of dotted names with type-of-types.
+-   a list of dotted names with type-of-types, and an optional `where` clause.

 The first listed dotted name defines the canonical name for the archetype.
 There are no forward references allowed in the name bindings, which results in the ids